Get Maintouch

 GEO stands for Generative Engine Optimization.
 It's optimizing content to be cited by AI systems when they generate answers.

-The shift here is big.
-60% of searches now end without a click, and when Google shows an AI Overview, the click rate for position 1 drops to just 2.6%.
-ChatGPT reaches over 800 million weekly users.
-People get answers directly from AI without visiting your site.
+The shift is bigger than most ranking reports admit.
+When Google shows an AI Overview, Search Engine Land reports the click rate on position 1 drops to 2.6%.
+OpenAI said in 2025 that ChatGPT now reaches more than 800 million weekly users.
+Those are answers your prospects are reading without ever loading your site.

 The industry hasn't standardized terminology yet.
 You'll see these practices called GEO (Generative Engine Optimization), AEO (Answer Engine Optimization), or AI SEO.
 All three terms describe the same discipline - optimizing content for AI-powered search systems.
 This guide uses GEO, but the strategies work regardless of which acronym you prefer.